Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

 - Print alts: for shit and giggles.
 Or to fool chatGPT and Dall-e with lengthy nonsensical prompts.
 GPT3.5 and Dall-e do not reject even the most absurd arrangement of tokens.
 GPT4 however does not seem to understand.

+# Q and A:

+- Which are the best settings?
+I don't know.
+Maybe the soapy cat example.
+- I like what you've done so much and/or I want to complain about something: [I have yet to buy myself a pack of chewing-gums from contributions so here is my Patreon](https://www.patreon.com/extraltodeus)!
+- You're taking too long for that PR that I've made: Guilty, I don't check github's notification too often.
+If you're in a hurry and/or want to push a lot of things I won't be mad to see you fork my repository at all.
+Be my guest! <3

 # Stuff

 "A cat made of dishwasher soap" (SDXL)